-Kondo’s daily after-work routine is extremely methodical — the girl’s got discipline.
+Kondo’s daily after-work routine is extremely methodical.
 Everything she owns has its own designated space.
-Though no one is expecting you to place your bag in the same spot every evening, organizing well-frequented areas like entryways makes evening routines much easier.
-Label cubbies and baskets so that everyone knows where their lunch boxes and bike helmets should go to avoid creating a hallway that’s exploding with accessories.
+Though no one is expecting you to place your bag in the same spot every evening, organizing hard-working areas like entryways makes evening routines much easier.
+Label cubbies and baskets so that everyone knows where their lunch boxes and bike helmets should go.

 We’re all guilty of opening bills and shoving them into a drawer.
 That credit card bill?
 You don’t need that.
 Old warranties?
 You don’t need to keep those, either.
-Kondo argues that these papers often end up sitting, forgotten, in an accordion file.
-Since most paperwork is now available digitally, these sheets create useless clutter when they could be accessed online.
+Kondo argues that these stacks of papers often end up sitting, forgotten, in an accordion file.
+Since most paperwork is now available online, hanging on to those creates useless clutter.

-Former Chatelaine home editor, Emma Reddington, swears by this tip.
-Kondo says arranging things vertically (including your fridge contents!) will save space and allow your belongings to become more eye-catching.
-Try storing your folded t-shirts in towers—choosing what to wear becomes a lot easier when all of your options are clearly laid out.
+According to Kondo, arranging things vertically will save space and allow you to find your belongings more easily.
+Try storing your folded t-shirts in towers—choosing an outfit becomes a lot easier when all of your options are clearly laid out.

-4. Only keep items of clothing that bring you joy.9 Reasons Tidying Up With Marie Kondo Is A Home Organization Show Like No Other
+4. Only keep items of clothing that bring you joy

-Most days, when I open my closet, I do a quick scan of the things I haven’t worn in ages and ask myself why I still have them.
-Kondo’s method is to hold each item in your hand, and ask the question: “Does this bring me joy?”
+Picture this: rows of forgotten clothes (some with the tags still on!) hanging in your closet and piles of scuffed shoes lining your entryway.
+Sounds familiar?
+Kondo’s method is to hold each item in your hand and ask the question: “Does this bring me joy?”
 She insists you’ll know the answer right away.

 Kondo doesn’t understand why people plunk change in piggy banks and jars around their houses, which renders the money useless.
-(That’s a good point!)
-Immediately slide loose coins into your wallet when you find them lying around the house so that you can spend them, instead of shoving them mindlessly into a drawer.
+Instead, she suggests sliding loose coins into your wallet right away.
+That way, you’ll actually spend that money instead of letting it sit in a drawer for years.